KGF is kept highly concentrated to preserve its activity, therefore you will hardly see the KGF drop at the bottom of the small tube.

 Store the KGF in the refrigerator until you are ready to use it.
 When ready to use, add the contents of the tube with the clear cap (saline solution) to the tube with the yellow cap (KGF solution) and put the lid back on.
 Mix by inverting and straightening the tube several times.
 Make sure the solution is mixed thoroughly, but gently.
 Vigorous mixing will decrease the activity of the KGF protein.

-The KGF is now ready for addition to your cream, lotion, or serum.
+The KGF is now ready for addition to your cream, lotion, serum, leave-in conditioner, or other leave-on product.
 Do not be tempted to use it more concentrated than recommended.
 A growth factor is similar to a hormone: very little (it is measured in micrograms, one millionth of a gram) will go a very long way.

 Each kit is enough for 4 fl oz of cream, lotion, or serum at approximately 0.00005% concentration (50 mcg in 120 mL cream).
 Use in your favorite cream or add to our Canvas Base Cream or our Sea Kelp Coral.